nadar/php-composer-reader/README.md

 foreach($section as $package) {
     echo $package->name . ' with ' . $package->constraint;

-    // check if package version gerate then a version constraint. if ($package->greaterThan('^6.5')) {
+    // check if the package version greater then a given version constraint. if ($package->greaterThan('^6.5')) {
         echo "A lot of releases already!";
     }